Scalar–tensor theory: Higher-dimensional relativity and scalar–tensor theories

 JBD-type theories with short-ranged scalar fields use, according to Yukawa's theory, massive scalar fields.
-The first of this theories was proposed by A. Zee in 1979.
-He proposed a Broken-Symmetric Theory of Gravitation, combining the idea of Brans and Dicke with the one of Symmetry Breakdown, which is essential within the Standard Model SM of elementary particles, where the so-called Symmetry Breakdown leads to mass generation (as a consequence of particles interacting with the Higgs field).
+The first of this theories was proposed by Anthony Zee in 1979.
+He proposed a broken-symmetric theory of gravitation, combining the idea of Brans and Dicke with the one of spontaneous symmetry breaking, which is essential within the Standard Model (SM) of elementary particles, where the so-called spontaneous symmetry breaking leads to mass generation (as a consequence of particles interacting with the Higgs field).
 Zee proposed the Higgs field of SM as scalar field and so the Higgs field to generate the gravitational constant.

 The interaction of the Higgs field with the particles that achieve mass through it is short-ranged (i.e. of Yukawa-type) and gravitational-like (one can get a Poisson equation from it), even within SM, so that Zee's idea was taken 1992 for a scalar–tensor theory with Higgs field as scalar field with Higgs mechanism.
-There, the massive scalar field couples to the masses, which are at the same time the source of the scalar Higgs field, which generates the mass of the elementary particles through Symmetry Breakdown.
-For vanishing scalar field, this theories usually go through to standard General Relativity and because of the nature of the massive field, it is possible for such theories that the parameter of the scalar field (the coupling constant) does not have to be as high as in standard JBD theories.
+There, the massive scalar field couples to the masses, which are at the same time the source of the scalar Higgs field, which generates the mass of the elementary particles through symmetry breaking.
+For vanishing scalar field, this theories usually go through to standard general relativity and because of the nature of the massive field, it is possible for such theories that the parameter of the scalar field (the coupling constant) does not have to be as high as in standard JBD theories.
 Though, it is not clear yet which of these models explains better the phenomenology found in nature nor if such scalar fields are really given or necessary in nature.
-Nevertheless, JBD theories are used to explain inflation (for massless scalar fields then it is spoken of the inflation field) after the Big Bang as well as the quintessence.
-Further, they are an option to explain dynamics usually given through the standard cold dark matter models, as well as MOND, Axions (from Breaking of a Symmetry, too), MACHOS,...
+Nevertheless, JBD theories are used to explain inflation (for massless scalar fields then it is spoken of the inflaton field) after the Big Bang as well as the quintessence.
+Further, they are an option to explain dynamics usually given through the standard cold dark matter models, as well as MOND, axions (from symmetry breaking too), MACHOS,...